ganbarodigital/php-mv-di-containers/docs/V1/FactoryList/index.md

 This is a list of all of the classes available in the `GanbaroDigital\DIContainers\V1\FactoryList` namespace.

-This component provides a factory-driven DI container, plus related method classes.
+This component provides a DI container for factories, plus related method classes.

 This container was originally created as a way of encapsulating `Library2` inside `Library1`.